rsm-q2lu/Bankrupt-prediction-LG-PCA-/README.md

 #### First, we use PCA to compressed 1000+ features to 10~500 principal components. [br] Then, we used GridSearchCV to find the best estimater of the SVM. [br] Next, we combine each PCA result and the SVM to calculate the F1 score.
 And to find the best number of pca components. [br] The result showed that 300 components are the best.

-#### Here we the eigenfaces become eigenvectors and we can visulize them.
+#### Here the eigenfaces become eigenvectors and we can visulize them.
 Actually, PCA did a great job in face recognition.